hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/135_my_plan_of_campaign.md

 fashion.
 They change their names; the goddesses become Marys and the gods become saints, and the ceremonials become new; even the old title of Pontifex Maximus is there.
 So, sudden changes cannot be and Shankaracharya knew it.
-So did Râmânuja.
+So did Rāmānuja.
 The only way left to them was slowly to bring up to the highest ideal the existing religion.
 If they had sought to apply the other method, they would have been hypocrites, for the very fundamental doctrine of their religion is evolution, the